MatthewHuk/ctm.fun-with-node/README.md

 ```

 ### Step 9
-Group the meerkats by their age.
+Group the Meerkats by their age.
 Example output
 ```
 {